MOTORWAYS AND ROADS IN ITALY:

 - 130 km/h (80 mph) on motorways.

-THE FOLLOWING DOCUMENTS ARE REQUIRED TO DRIVE IN ITALY:
+THE FOLLOWING DOCUMENTS ARE REQUIRED FOR EU CITIZENS: